cTangonan123/student-habits-v-academic-performance/README.md

 - `sleep_hours`
 - `exercise_frequency`
 - `mental_health_rating`
-- `high_score` (column created from binarizing the exam performance at the median)

-When evaluated using the model, we found an R-squared value of 0.909 and an RMSE of 5.03, indicating that the model’s predictions are off by approximately 5.03 points on average, and 92% of the variance in exam scores is explained by the model.
+When evaluated using the model, we found an R-squared value of 0.899 and an RMSE of 5.30, indicating that the model’s predictions are off by approximately 5.30 points on average, and 90% of the variance in exam scores is explained by the model.
 Compared to the KNN Regression model, this was an improvement.

 For the Polynomial Regression, we used the same top features mentioned above with a degree of 2.
-Our model produced an R-squared value of 0.92 and an RMSE of 4.92.
+Our model produced an R-squared value of 0.911 and an RMSE of 5.11.
 The R-squared value matched that of the KNN model, but the RMSE decreased, thereby reducing the error in the model’s predictions.

 Based on our evaluation metrics, the polynomial regression model was the most accurate, as it had the lowest Root Mean Squared Error (RMSE) and the highest R-squared.
 Our second-best model would be Linear Regression, followed by KNN Regression.
-With this model, we can use the intercept and the 44 coefficients to create a function that predicts a student's exam score based on given information about their habits.
+With this model, we can use the intercept and the 35 coefficients to create a function that predicts a student's exam score based on given information about their habits.

 ## Discussion
 Polynomial Regression proved to be the most accurate model for predicting exam scores.
 This is likely due to its ability to capture nonlinear patterns among features that individually have weak relationships with the target variable, `exam_scores`, with the exception of `study_hours_per_day`, which showed a strong linear correlation.
 Given the overall weak linear relationships in the dataset, Polynomial Regression was better suited than Linear Regression or KNN Regression for modeling these more complex interactions.